smaroukis/usb-sleuth/README.md

 ## Overview

 The device tests for continuity and internal resistors within various USB Cables and exposes some pins for multimeter testing.
+The project is a hardware fork of [aroerina/LimePulse](https://github.com/aroerina/LimePulse_USB_cable_checker/) that I decided to reverse engineer and write the firmware for.

 A STM32C031K6T microcontroller is used for testing connection and orientation, powered by a CR2032 battery.
 Code is given using STM32 HAL libraries and the device can being programmed over SWD.